 Taxiways are designated path on land aerodromes used by aircraft to taxi.
 Taxiways look similar to runways, but are usually not as wide and they don't have the same kind of markings.
 Taxiway markings are yellow, and instead of numbers, taxiways use letters or letter/number combinations as designators.
-Charles Kirkconnell International has one taxiway designated as "A" or "ALPHA".
+Owen Roberts International Airport has four taxiways designated as Taxiway A, B, C, and D (see figure 3 below).